 Potato black scurf and stem canker

-Black scurf is a fungal disease that causes black patches on the surface of tubers that can be rubbed off.
+Black scurf is a fungal disease producing hard, black growths on the surface of tubers that can be rubbed off.
 Although unsightly it is not destructive, but infected seed potatoes can lead to plants with stem cankers.

 Scientific name Rhizoctonia solani

 Plants affected Potatoes